virinchiv/Autonomous-Blue-Team-Security-Platform/README.md

 ### Environment Configuration

-AION uses environment variables for configuration.
+Uses environment variables for configuration.
 Follow these steps to set up your environment:

 #### 1. Copy Environment Template
 ```bash